 - Active ecosystem with regular feature releases

-- Enterprises with large budgets who value convenience and UI polish over cost
+- Enterprises with large budgets that value convenience and UI polish over cost

 - Teams already heavily invested in AWS, Azure, or GCP and want pre-built integrations